dynamist/subgit/README.md

  ** All repos **

  - pykwalify
-   - URL: git@github.com:grokzen/pykwalify.git
+    URL: git@github.com:grokzen/pykwalify.git
-   - Rev: master
+    Tag: 1.7.0

  - redis
-   - URL: git@github.com:grokzen/redis-py-cluster.git
+    URL: git@github.com:grokzen/redis-py-cluster.git
-   - Rev: master
+    Branch: master
 ```

 ## Update a repos revision

+The command `sgit repo set` is used to manipulate existing repos in a config file.

+### Update/set a branch revision

-To move a repo to a new revision you do the following.
-Note that moving branches is only supported right now.
+To move a repo to a new branch revision run

 ```
-## This branch might not exist forever so update to some existing branch that
+sgit repo set redis branch unstable

-## you can find with "git branch -a" inside the git repo itself.
+## Update the git repo and checkout the branch by running

-sgit repo set redis rev feature/multi-key-commands-in-pipelines
+sgit update redis
 ```

-Update the git repo and move the `HEAD` to the new specified branch.
+### Update/set a tag revision

+To checkout a tag in a repo run

 ```
+sgit repo set redis tag 1.0.0

+## Update the git repo and checkout the tag by running

 sgit update redis
 ```